jesse99/rparse/README.md

 be bound before the parse function can be composed with other functions.
 For example, `bind(repeat_one, _, hex_digit)` creates a parser that consumes one or more hexadecimal digits.

+The library has been tested with Rust from github as of April 2010 (i.e. post 0.2).

 ## Example
 Here is an example of a simple parser which can be used to evaluate mathematical expressions.